pivotal/docs-tap/scst-store/add_data.md

 Source commits and image files are tested.
 Additional file types, for example, JAR, might work because they are not fully tested.

->**Note:** If you use a non-source commit or image file type, ensure the `component.version` field in the CycloneDX file is non-null, because the database expects a unique identifier.
+>**Note:** If using a non-source commit or image file type, you must ensure the `component.version` field in the CycloneDX file is non-null, because the database expects a unique identifier.

 ## <a id='gen-cyclone'></a>Generate a CycloneDX File